TMorville/tmorville.github.io/_finprojects/free-energy.md

 $$ \epsilon_{s} \approx 0. $$

-Which can be said to be their steady-state solutions.
+Which can be understood as the steady-state of the network.

 ---